GillesdeB/Turbidimeter/README.md

 # Turbidimeter
-For Science Hack Day 2019 in San Francisco, we built a water filtration system to turn dirty water into a drinkable, clean, sanitary fluid, using local supplies and an optional electronic turbidity measurement.
+For Science Hack Day 2019 in San Francisco, we built a water filtration system to turn dirty water into a drinkable, clean, sanitary fluid, using local supplies and an optional electronic turbidity measurement system.

-We had the chance of winning the prize for "Best Demonstration".
+We won the prize for "Best Demonstration".

 https://sf.sciencehackday.org/hacks-2019/